Swellies Surf Guide Part 2- The Flood

 GG Corner Wave – note the fish trap vents

 The wave is always slightly broken and staggered.
 It is a narrow wave that never takes you far from the rocks.
-The angle means that as you surf along the wave you are actually moving a little upstream too.
+The angle means that as you surf along the wave you are actually moving a little up-channel too.
 Diagonally out and slightly upstream of the end of the wave is a small flat second wave that can be linked to, in order to climb the rapid.

-Early on the wave is little more than a gradient with a ripple , later on the wave becomes more defined but the flow becomes faster too.
+Early on the wave is little more than a gradient with a ripple, later on the wave becomes more defined but the flow becomes faster too.
 The wave is always a little awkward and unhelpful; it never really makes for a relaxing surf but gives a technical challenge.

 Height: 1-1 ½ ft